Irada Huseynova: Labor activity

-1981-1989 deputy chairman of the Student Trade Union of Azerbaijan State University.

-1985-2005 senior researcher, teacher, senior lecturer, associate professor, professor of the Department of History of the USSR and the Soviet Period of Azerbaijan State University (later renamed the Department of History of Turkic and Caucasian Peoples of Baku State University).

-2002- 2011 by the order of the President of the Republic of Azerbaijan Heydar Aliyev dated August 7, 2002, Irada Huseynova was appointed Deputy Minister of Education of the Republic of Azerbaijan.

-From 2011 to the present, she is the Head of the Department of History of the Caucasian Peoples of Baku State University.
+From 1981 to 1989, Huseynova served as deputy chairman of the Student Trade Union of Azerbaijan State University.
+Beginning in 1985, she held a series of progressively senior academic positions in the Department of History of the USSR and the Soviet Period at Azerbaijan State University, including senior researcher, teacher, senior lecturer, associate professor, and professor, until 2005.
+The department was later renamed the Department of History of Turkic and Caucasian Peoples of Baku State University.
+By presidential order of Heydar Aliyev dated August 7, 2002, she was appointed Deputy Minister of Education of the Republic of Azerbaijan, a position she held until 2011.
+Since 2011, she has served as Head of the Department of History of the Caucasian Peoples of Baku State University.

 Party activity

 In 2000, she was nominated as a candidate for a deputy to the Milli Majlis in the proportional system elections of the New Azerbaijan Party.

 From 1999 to 2021, she was a member of the Political Council of the "New Azerbaijan" party's governing body - the "New Azerbaijan" party - from the 1st Congress to the 7th Congress.
 She was also the chairman of the Women's Council of the "New Azerbaijan" party at Baku State University.

 In May 2014, she was elected a member of the Women's Council and Board of Directors of the New Azerbaijan Party for the Republic.

 In 2014, she was elected Deputy Chairman of the Commission on Humanitarian Issues of the New Azerbaijan Party.